Snozzberries/snozzberries.github.io/_posts/2023-07-29-azure-arc-managed-identity.md

 }
 ```

+> You should treat bearer tokens as secrets.
+Be cautious with how you store, transfer, and use them.

-### Use your machine's identity with the Graph API
+### Use your machine's identity with the Graph API <a name="mig"></a>

 Another use case that comes up is working with the Microsoft Graph API.
 The `Connect-MgGraph` cmdlet also supports managed identity authentication though.
 As simple as before, you can use your Azure Arc Connected Machine's Managed Identity.